 - The grammatical form may be modified as required.
 Example: Indicate may mean indicator or indicating.

 - Many sites will use ISA-5.1 as the starting point.

 - Of course, the user must clearly document the specified meanings on the site P&ID legend sheet, and those meanings should be maintained, without ambiguity or change, for the entire facility or, ideally, the entire company.
 The legend sheet table can then be modified to incorporate assigned letter designations, or even specifically define acceptable or standard letter combinations for the facility.

 - Usage will depend upon context.
 Depending on the circumstance, the third letters Control, Transmit, and Compute can also be used as a verb or noun, in which case they will appear in text or speech as Controller, Transmitter, and Computer, respectively.

-The following are a few of the more common prefix arrangements:
+The following are a few of the more common p&id abbreviations as prefix: